This Research Award is now closed

 - Payment: The award will be made to the PI’s host university as an unrestricted gift.
 Overhead is limited to 5% for gifts.

 Timing and Dates

-- Notifications will be sent by email to selected applicants in September 2019.
+- Applications are now closed.
+Notifications will be sent by email to selected applicants in mid-November 2019*

 Award recipients will be invited to a workshop in Menlo Park, California to discuss their findings/insights with the Instagram Team in 2020.
 Please budget travel for one PI to attend as a part of the proposed project budget.